G. I. Gurdjieff – a powerful and nonconformist spiritual master

 Gurdjieff called his system “the fourth way”

-He called his system the fourth way to differentiate it from the first three paths of evolution that he considered: the path of the fachir, the monk and the yogi.
+He called his system the fourth path to differentiate it from the first three paths of evolution that he considered: the path of the fakir, the monk, and the yogi.

-In 1917, the Russian revolution interrupted the work of Gurdjieff and his group.
+In 1917, the Russian Revolution interrupted the work of Gurdjieff and his group.
 Gurdjieff returns to his parents’ home in the Caucasus, followed by many members of the group.
-He founded at Tiflis the “Institute for Harmonious Human Development” where the work begun in St. Petersburg continues.
+He founded the “Institute for the Harmonious Development of Man” in Tbilisi, where he continued the work he had begun in St. Petersburg.

-The chaos created by the First World War was used by Gurdjieff to carry out expeditions to regions that were shaken by infighting, to increase the physical and mental resilience of his disciples.
+The chaos created by World War I was used by Gurdjieff to carry out expeditions to regions that were shaken by internal strife, to increase the physical and mental resistance of his disciples.

-He had his disciples perform various very difficult physical work,to face certain life situations that created difficult psychological moments.
-Gurdjieff was sending high-company ladies to sell various items in the market.
-All these somewhat bizarre situations were aimed at creating certain conjunctures that led the individual to confront himself, his limitations and prejudices.
+He made his disciples perform various very hard physical labors, to face certain life situations that created difficult psychological moments.
+Gurdjieff sent ladies from high society to sell various objects in the market.
+All these somewhat bizarre situations were aimed at creating certain conjunctures that determined the individual to confront himself, his limitations and prejudices.

-In the early 1920s, existence had become so difficult in Russia that Gurdjieff and his disciples had to go to Constantinople.
-Uspensky had some disagreements with his master, which led him to go to London.
-Here he formed study groups to which he passed on the teaching he received, always recognizing that the source of his teachings is Gurdjieff.
+By the early 1920s, life had become so difficult in Russia that Gurdjieff and his disciples had to leave for Constantinople.
+Uspensky had some disagreements with his master, which led him to leave for London.
+Here he formed study groups to which he transmitted the teaching he received, always recognizing that the source of his teachings is Gurdjieff.

-After two unsuccessful attempts to establish an institute similar to the one in Tiflis in Germany, Gurdjieff arrived in 1922 in Paris,where, with the help of his disciples (including Uspensky), he bought a castle at Fontainbleau, Prieure.
-Here Gurdjieff resumes the work of the institute in Tiflis, elaborates new activities to remind his disciples of the conflict that exists between their conscience and their way of acting.
-He insisted on hard physical labors: by day, his disciples made roads, knocked down trees, built houses, sat down swamps, planted orchards, and at night they rehearsed at gurdjieff’s elaborate dances.
+After two unsuccessful attempts to establish an institute similar to the one in Tbilisi in Germany, Gurdjieff arrived in Paris in 1922, where, with the help of his disciples (including Uspensky), he bought a castle in Fontainbleau, Prieure.
+Here Gurdjieff restarts the work of the institute in Tiflis, elaborates new activities that remind his disciples of the conflict that exists between their conscience and their way of acting.
+He insisted on hard physical labor: during the day, his disciples made roads, felled trees, built houses, cleared swamps, planted orchards, and at night they rehearsed dances elaborated by Gurdjieff.

 Gurjieff’s dances

-They were dances inspired by the Sufi tradition of rotating dervishes and which he considered an essential part of their spiritual training.
+They were dances inspired by the Sufi tradition of whirling dervishes and which he considered an essential part of their spiritual training.

 The dances were based on the belief that man operates through three centers:

-the intellectual center – the one that ensures the process of thinking,
+the intellectual center – the one that ensures the thought process,

 emotional center – the center of feelings,

 The purpose of the dance was to teach the dancer how to harmoniously integrate all these centers, without giving free rein to his imagination and emotions.
-These dances, which seemed to an uninitiated man rather strange movements,took place on a music composed by Gurjieff with the composer Thomas de Hartmann.
+These dances, which seemed to an uninitiated man to be rather strange movements, took place to music composed by Gurjieff together with the composer Thomas de Hartmann.

-Also related to the importance of awareness of the movement, Gurdjieff elaborated the “stop technique”.
+Also related to the importance of awareness of movement, Gurdjieff developed the “stop technique”.

-When he said “stop”, the disciples “froze” exactly in the attitude (inside and outside) that they had at that moment, without allowing any muscle to move or any thought to manifest itself.
+The moment he says “stop”, the disciples “froze” exactly in the attitude (inner and outer) they had at that moment, without allowing any muscle to move or any thought to manifest.

-In 1923, Gurdjieff sent one of his disciples, Orage, as ambassador of his teaching to America.
+In 1923, Gurdjieff sent one of his disciples, Orage, as an ambassador of his teaching in America

-The next year he went there with some disciples.
-In New York they gave some performances with the sacred ballet.
+The following year, he went there with a few disciples.
+In New York they gave several performances with the sacred ballet.
 One of these remained memorable.
-Gurdjieff ordered all of his students on stage to come running to the hall.
-The stage was five metres from the floor of the showroom.
-Everyone thought that at some point the master would say “stop.”
-But Gurdjieff turned his back to talk to someone, so all the dancers fell on top of each other in the howls of horror of the audience.
-But the moment, at the master’s command, all those who collapsed to the ground rose without a scratch, the hall began to clap frantically.
+Gurdjieff gave the order that all his students who were on stage come running to the hall.
+The stage was five meters high from the floor of the performance hall.
+Everyone thought that at some point the master would say “stop”.
+But Gurdjieff turned his back to talk to someone, so all the dancers fell on top of each other in the horror screams of the spectators.
+But the moment when, at the master’s command, all those who had collapsed to the ground rose without a scratch, the hall began to applaud frantically.

 At the end of 1924, Gurdjieff returned to France

-But due to a serious car accident, the activity at Prieure is greatly slowed down.
-Gurdjieff decides that he cannot fully put his ideas into practice and that he must ensure that at least theoretically these teachings remain posterity.
-From this period dates his three books: “All and All”, “Belzebut’s Stories to His Nephew” and “Meetings with Remarkable People”.
+But due to a serious car accident, the activity at Prieure is much slowed down.
+Gurdjieff decides that he cannot fully put his ideas into practice and that he must ensure that at least theoretically these teachings will remain for posterity.
+His three books date from this period : “Everything and All”, “The Stories of Beelzebub to His Nephew” and “Encounters with Remarkable People”.

-His most important disciple, Uspensky, wrote about Gurdjieff and his teaching in “Fragments from an Unknown Teaching” and “The Fourth Way”.
+His most important disciple, Uspensky, wrote about Gurdjieff and his teaching, in “Fragments of an Unknown Teaching” and “The Fourth Way”.

-He died in October 1949, leaving behind a system that transformed the lives of many people as well as the field of art, theatre and psychoanalysis.
+He died in October 1949, leaving behind a system that transformed the lives of many people as well as the fields of art, theater and psychoanalysis.

 Wise words

-“Gurdjieff, following the Order’s instructions, spent several months writing only the sentence: Lord, merci me!”
+“Gurdjieff, following the instructions of the Order, spent several months writing only the sentence: Lord, have mercy on me!”

-Edmond Andre, “On the Trail of a Great Initiate”
+Edmond Andre, “In the footsteps of a great initiate”

-“Gurdjieff bore all the signs indicating that he was one of those who was sent to learn, to form, and then were guided and sent to instruct in turn.”
+“Gurdjieff bore all the signs that indicated that he would be among those who were sent to learn, to be formed, and then were guided and sent to instruct in turn.”

-Edmond Andre, “On the Trail of a Great Initiate”
+Edmond Andre, “In the footsteps of a great initiate”

 “The fundamental method for the study of one’s own being is self-observation.”

-“Inner unity is obtained when there is in the being the inner struggle between “yes” and “no”.
-If a person lives without any kind of inner struggle, if everything that happens to him unfolds without any kind of opposition, if the being always goes where the wave goes, to which side the wind blows, then it will never progress, it will remain as it is.”
+“Inner unity is achieved when there is in being the inner struggle between ‘yes’ and ‘no’.
+If a person lives without any inner struggle, if everything that happens to him unfolds without any opposition, if the being always goes to which way the tide takes him, which way the wind blows, then he will never progress, he will remain as he is.”

 “What people have to sacrifice is their suffering: nothing is more difficult to sacrifice.
 A man will give up all pleasure rather than give up his own suffering.
-Man has degenerated in such a way that he cares about it more than anything.
-And yet it is indispensable to free himself from suffering.”
+Man has degenerated in such a way that he cares about this more than anything.
+And yet, it is indispensable to free oneself from suffering.”

-“Understanding the symbol of the eneagram and the ability to use it gives man a very great power.
-It’s the perpetual movement, it’s the philosophical stone of alchemists.
-It must be understood that the eneagram is a universal symbol.
-Every science has its place in the eneagram and can be interpreted thanks to it.
-A man truly understands only what he is capable of on the eneagram.”
+“Understanding the symbol of the enneagram and the ability to use it gives man a very great power.
+It is the perpetual motion, it is the philosopher’s stone of the alchemists.
+It should be understood that the enneagram is a universal symbol.
+Any science has its place in the enneagram and can be interpreted thanks to it.
+A man only truly understands what he is capable of locating on the enneagram.”

 “A ceremony is a book in which thousands of things are written.
-Anyone who understands can read.
+Whoever understands can read.
 A single ritual often has more content than a thousand books.”

 “In objective, genuine art, nothing is accidental, everything is mathematical.
-The artist knows and understands the message he wants to convey and his work cannot produce a certain impression of one man and an impression completely different to another – that is in the case of people on the same level of consciousness.”
+The artist knows and understands the message he wants to convey and his work cannot produce a certain impression on one person and a completely different impression on another – this in the case of people on the same level of consciousness.”

-“An inner growth, a spiritual transformation of the being depends entirely on the work that each, alone, does in this regard.”
+“An inner growth, a spiritual transformation of the being depends entirely on the work that each one puts in, alone, in this regard.”

 Scroll to Top